The role of a local sponsor while setting up a business in Dubai

 Generally, the sponsor, in exchange for the fee, hands over the entire control of the business and the authority to run its day-to-day activities to the foreign investor with the help of a power of attorney.
 This also helps all earnings to be held in the name of the business and nothing in the name of the local partner.

 Having a local sponsor helps the company carry out trade locally within the UAE market.
-Those LLCs that have a local sponsor are 100% tax-free and the foreign investor have the option to repatriate 100% of their profits.
+Those LLCs that have a local sponsor are 100% tax-free and the foreign investors have the option to repatriate 100% of their profits.
 The companies also enjoy the advantage of opening limitless branches throughout the country and pitch for a host of private and government projects that are not available to free zone companies or professional services companies that do not have a local sponsor.

-The foreign investors are also entitled to the investor status that allows them to obtain residence visas for themselves and their dependents.
+Foreign investors are also entitled to the investor status that allows them to obtain residence visas for themselves and their dependents.

 Generally, a local sponsor does not help the business in any way.
 Their only role is to allow foreign entrepreneurs to set up and run a business in the mainland of the city.
 A fee or in some cases, a fixed percentage of profit share that is pre-agreed upon is remunerated to the sponsors.